Aviah/one-click-django-server/README.md

 1. The django project is saved in the django user home directory on the server.
 To access the project, ssh as django:
     'you@dev-machine: ssh django@PUB.IP.IP.IP'

-2. To add people, or dev machines, simply add the public ssh key to the django user authorized keys:
+2. To add site access to people, or dev machines, simply add the public ssh key to the django user authorized keys:
     '''you@dev-machine$ scp ~/.ssh/id_rsa.pub django@PUB.IP.IP.IP:~/keyname.pub
        you@dev-machine$ ssh django@PUB.IP.IP.IP
        django@my-django-server$ cat keyname.pub >> .ssh/authorized_keys'''

-This user will allow to pull and push code, but without sudo.
+Any user that is added to the server's django user will have access to the site directories, logs, etc, and will be able to pull and push code to the repo.
+However, without sudo.

 3. Staging environment: can be set in a similar way, with the same scripts, just replace the IP and the staging domain.
 You will need, however, to modify your git workflow between dev, staging, production